-It is clear that a well organised administrative system existed to manage the production, import-export, industrial interrelationship between cities managing trading operations and villages around them.
+It is clear that a well organised administrative system existed to manage the production, industrial import-export, the interrelationship between cities managing trading operations and villages around them.
 The town planning, standardisation of bricks, weights, seals, shapes and ornamentation of various objects, etc. confirm the presence of such administrative system.
 However the nature of Harappan polity, whether it was a single state or a federation of small states, is not yet known.
 The cities like Mohenjodaro, Harappa, Dholavira and Rakhigarhi were perhaps regional capitals.
-Cities like Mohenjodaro, Kalibangan, Lothal and Rakhigarhi were important religious centres.
+Cities like Kalibangan, Mohenjodaro, Lothal and Rakhigarhi were important religious centres.